metosin/malli/README.md

 ### :and generation

-`:and` schemas generate values by generating values from the first child, filtering out any values that do not pass the overall `:and` schema.
+`:and` schemas generators work by generating values from the first child, and then filtering out any values that do not pass the overall `:and` schema.

 For the most reliable results, place the schema that is most likely to generate valid